KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/README.md

   * R: https://www.udacity.com/course/version-control-with-git--ud123

 ## Integration
+This is an optional step that will allow you to push and pull code from GitHub straight into your preferred coding interface.
+You can still use GitHub by copying and pasting if you do not choose to integrate your software with it.
 * SAS:  Integrated into SAS 9.4
 * STATA:  Need desktop git client like GitKraken (https://support.gitkraken.com/how-to-install/)
 * R:  Built into RStudio